Skip to main content

 The JML work at the ITM School

-The work with gender equality, diversity and equal conditions (JML) differs between the schools at KTH.
-At the ITM School, there is both a group at management level that works with strategic issues and a group consisting of local representatives.
+The work with equality, diversity and equal opportunities (JML) differs between the schools at KTH.
+At the ITM school, there is a group that advises the school's management on JML-related issues and consists of people who represent the entire school's breadth of activities and organization.

 KTH has a set of values based on democracy, the equal value of persons, human freedoms and rights, and a free and open discussion.
 Equality between women and men, and distancing oneself from all forms of discrimination are both a quality issue and an obvious part of KTH's values.
 Gender equality and diversity among employees and students is also an important resource for KTH.